ACCDrupal-2016Fall/resources/manuscript/introduction.md

 So why, from all the options, should you choose Drupal?

-Acquia, one of the largest Drupal companies in the world, put togther great list of ten reasons commonly used by the Drupal Community answering this question.
+Acquia, one of the largest Drupal companies in the world, put together great list of ten reasons commonly used by the Drupal Community answering this question.
 Drupal is:

 1 A platform for rapid website assembly
 2 Enormously scalable